jkoskela/market_span_cluster/README.md

 # Market Pattern Search

-Search historical market data for similar time ranges using DTW graph similarity search and other features.
+Search historical market data for similar time ranges using [Dynamic Time Warping](https://en.wikipedia.org/wiki/) distance and other features.

 ## Project Organization
+This project was initially generated using the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org) template, then trimmed down.

 ```
 ├── LICENSE            <- Open-source license if one is chosen